bryanc8776/sep11-freedom-project/tool/learning-log.md

 * I plan on making this project a little more advanced or make a new project and include different properties.

 ### 11/4/24:
+* I worked on adding more elements to my mini project on [here](https://jsbin.com/nayekaheyu/edit?js,output).

 <!--
 * Links you used today (websites, videos, etc)